A seat is a seat. Or is it? Not when it comes to commercial seat selection.

-By introducing such categories, operators can cater to completely new customer segments: the business traveller who was not able to book a first class seat anymore on a full train, but who is certainly willing to pay an extra 20 euros for that quiet and isolated seat in second class that is still available.
+By introducing such categories, operators can cater to completely new customer segments: the business traveller who is unable to book a first class seat on a full train anymore , but is certainly willing to pay an extra 20 euros for that quiet and isolated seat in second class that is still available.

-Or the budget-conscious tourist couple who do not care for the luxuries of expensive travel, but will be tempted to shell out the price of a cup of coffee to obtain those coveted window seats on their bus journey along the coast of Southern France.
-The family of four who need the extra space for their luggage and feels the additional 5 euros per passenger is worth avoiding the hassle of those somewhat annoying back-and-forths along the aisle on a long train trip from London to Berlin.
+Or the budget-conscious tourist couple who do not care about the luxuries of expensive travel, but will be tempted to shell out the price of a cup of coffee to obtain those coveted window seats on their bus journey along the coast of Southern France.
+The family of four that needs the extra space for their luggage and feels the additional 5 euros per passenger is worth avoiding the hassle of those somewhat annoying back-and-forths along the aisle on a long train trip from London to Berlin.

 Exceeding customer expectations

-Of course, this new set of features is finely integrated with the existing inventory, sales and distribution management features of S3 Passenger in order to provide dynamic pricing control, and even revenue management capabilities that allow operators to maximise the revenue for sales of seat selection products.
-All while resting assured that there is no negative impact on other vital yield influences such as the protection of particularly high-value inventory, and smart seat re-usage.
+Of course, this new set of features is carefully integrated with the existing inventory, sales, and distribution management features of S3 Passenger in order to provide dynamic pricing control, and even revenue management capabilities that allow operators to maximise the revenue for sales of seat selection products.
+All while making sure there is no negative impact on other vital yield influences such as the protection of particularly high-value inventory, and smart seat re-usage.

-Commercial strategies in the rail and bus industry are susceptible to trends and changes, and it is Sqills’ belief that any piece of software that delivers a solution in such a dynamic market needs to take transformation as a given.
+Commercial strategies in the rail and bus industry are susceptible to trends and changes, and we believe that any piece of software that delivers a solution in such a dynamic market needs to take transformation as a given.
 It needs to counter this with flexibility, malleability, and configurability.

-That’s why new seat map product features introduced by Sqills stick to the design pattern the S3 Passenger system has become known for over the years: fully configurable and made to allow operators to respond to such changes in the market in a matter of minutes if needed.
+That’s why new seat map product features introduced by Sqills stick to the design pattern the S3 Passenger system has become known for over the years: fully configurable and designed in such a way to allow operators to respond to such changes in the market in a matter of minutes if needed.